New Jersey Recording Laws: Consent Rules and Penalties

 - Washington

-Best practice: If you’re recording calls with people in Pennsylvania or other two-party consent states, either inform them or get explicit consent to be safe.
+Best practice: If you are recording calls with people in Pennsylvania or other two-party consent states, either inform them or get explicit consent.

 Business Call Recording

 New Jersey businesses can record calls for quality assurance, training, or compliance.
-While not legally required under New Jersey law, many businesses choose to provide notice.
-Consent can be obtained through:
+While not legally required under New Jersey law, many businesses choose to provide notice as a best practice.
+Common methods of obtaining consent include:

 - Verbal consent before the call begins